Smit90/Smit90/README.md

 <br>

-- 🔭 I’m currently working on Reactjs
+- 🔭 I’m currently working on Reactjs/ Nodejs
-- 🌱 I’m currently learning Nodejs
+- 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with MERN
 - 📫 How to reach me: [Twitter - @Smit_Patel90](https://twitter.com/Smit_Patel90)